zeromq/libzmq/RELICENSE/mjvk.md

 approved license chosen by the current ZeroMQ BDFL (Benevolent Dictator for Life).

-A portion of the commits made by the Github handle "mjvk", with commit author "Mark Jan van Kampen <markjanvankampen@gmail.com>", are copyright of Mark Jan van Kampen.
+A portion of the commits made by the Github handle "mjvk" and "mjvankampen", with commit author "Mark Jan van Kampen <markjanvankampen@gmail.com>", are copyright of Mark Jan van Kampen.
 This document hereby grants the libzmq project team to relicense libzmq, including all past, present and